 Make Sure to Include All Eventualities

-When writing a quality manual according to ISO 17025, remember that assigning responsibilities and appropriate authority work hand in hand.
+When writing a quality manual according to ISO/IEC 17025, remember that assigning responsibilities and appropriate authority work hand in hand.

 In the context of quality management, this may involve giving a quality manager authority on quality matters over a line management superior.
 The superior, in supporting the quality policy, should respect this authority.